Google plans to verify all advertisers

 A verification process is also often used to filter out low-quality advertisers, such as ones that have sought to sell fake medical masks during the coronavirus pandemic.

-The company said it would start by verifying advertisers in phases in the United States and continue to expand globally, and that it expects the process to take a few years to complete.
+The company said it would start by verifying advertisers in phases in the United States and continue to expand globally and that it expects the process to take a few years to complete.

-Google said users will be able to view information about the advertiser behind the ads they see beginning this summer.
+Google also said users will be able to view information about the advertiser behind the ads they see beginning this summer.

-(Reporting by Ayanti Bera in Bengaluru and Sheila Dang in New York; Editing by Vinay Dwivedi and Paul Simao)
+(Reporting by Ayanti Bera in Bengaluru and Sheila Dang in New York, editing by Vinay Dwivedi and Paul Simao.)